 Each piece will form the focus and provocation for an advocacy campaign to start a conversation with the wider literary community online, driven by our Twitter channel and using the hashtag #LiteratureTalks.

-Read our third and latest commission, a philosophical piece on the climate emergency by award-winning Scottish poet and critically acclaimed novelist Jenni Fagan – There are Three Suns in the Sky.
+Our third commission, launched on 3 March 2020, is a philosophical piece on the climate emergency by award-winning Scottish poet and critically acclaimed novelist Jenni Fagan – There are Three Suns in the Sky.

 Our second commission was launched at our Sector Away Day – Turning the Next Page: Future-Proofing Our Sector on Tuesday 1 October in Dundee.
 We’re delighted to present this powerful, personal piece on diversity in literature and publishing by award-winning journalist and author Chitra Ramaswamy – On A Lifetime of Ticking Boxes.